John Celardo: Comic strips

 In the early 1950s, he succeeded Bob Lubbers as illustrator of the Tarzan comic strip.
 He began the Tarzan daily strip on January 18, 1954, and the Sunday strip on February 28, 1954, eventually drawing a total of 4350 daily strips and 724 Sunday strips.
 His work was then appearing in 225 newspapers in 12 different countries.
 Celardo continued on Tarzan until January 7, 1968, when Russ Manning took it over.
 Celardo then succeeded Joe Kubert on Tales of the Green Beret.
-In the late sixties, he developed a Lassie newspaper strip, based on the still-popular TV series of the same name.
+In the late 1960s, he developed a Lassie newspaper strip, based on the still-popular TV series of the same name.
 According to John Wells, the newspaper strip was published and started on April 7, 1969.
 No end date is known.
 He drew the daily Buz Sawyer comic strip from 1983 until it was discontinued on October 7, 1989.
 His works on the Tarzan comics were among the first to be banned by the Federal Department for Media Harmful to Young Persons of then-West Germany, who supposedly insulted him by stating that he has a "degenerate imagination".

 During the 1960s, he also did artwork for Topps trading cards, including a comic strip on their Land of the Giants card series.
 In 1969, he illustrated Paperback Library's Get Your Shape in Shape by Rita Chazen and Fran Hair.
 From 1973 to the mid-1990s, he was a comics editor at King Features Syndicate.

 One of the artists interviewed by David Hajdu for Hajdu's authoritative survey of the comic book industry, The Ten-Cent Plague: The Great Comic-Book Scare and How It Changed America, Celardo was a member of Artists and Writers, the National Cartoonists Society and the Staten Island Kiwanis Club.

 Death

-At age 93, Celardo died on January 6, 2012, at the Clove Lakes Health Care and Rehabilitation Center in Castleton Corners, survived by his son, John J.; his wife, the former Julia Esposito; his daughter, Donna DeForest; three brothers Joe, Frank and Edward; and three grandchildren Ryan DeForest, Kaitlin DeForest, and Devin DeForest.
+At age 93, Celardo died on January 6, 2012, at Clove Lakes Health Care and Rehabilitation Center in Staten Island, survived by his son, John J.; his wife, the former Julia Esposito; his daughter, Donna DeForest; three brothers Joe, Frank and Edward; and three grandchildren Ryan DeForest, Kaitlin DeForest, and Devin DeForest.